About New Roots

 Tray Clayton

-Tray graduated from Saint Mary's University with a major in Criminology and a minor in Social Justice, He is also a founding member of GameChangers902, which made a positive impact on youth in the African Nova Scotian community.
-His advocacy has been recognized with the Peace Medal from the YMCA of Greater Halifax/Dartmouth, Dr.Burnley Allan "Rocky" Jones Award.
+Tray graduated from Saint Mary's University with a major in Criminology and a minor in Social Justice, He is also a founding member of GameChangers902, which continues to have a positive impact on youth in the African Nova Scotian community.